Fusion-Lightguns/Fusion-Light-Gun/README.md

-This Repo is a fork of Prow7s IR Lightgun plus which is a fork of Samcos IR Lightgun .
+This Repo is based on the [Prow Enhanced fork](https://github.com/Prow7/ir-light-gun), which in itself is based on the 4IR Beta "Big Code Update" [SAMCO project](https://github.com/samuelballantyne/IR-Light-Gun)

+This Repo is also becoming irrelevant and for code gnomes only lol.

+See https://github.com/Fusion-Lightguns/GUN4ALL for new  methods

 # Features